 STAY INSPIRED BUT STOP WASTING TIME ONLINE

-On the other hand, things like Instagram, other blogs or weheartit give me a massive boosts and help me to stay inspired and motivated.
-Sometimes I think that I should start using Pinterest, but I’m a bit afraid of trying, because, knowing myself, it’s highly possible that it will suck me in completely and you will never see me again!
+On the other hand, things like Instagram, other blogs, or weheartit give me massive boosts and help me to stay inspired and motivated.
+Sometimes I think that I should start using Pinterest, but I’m a bit afraid of trying, because, knowing myself, it may suck me in completely, and you will never see me again!

 And you can follow me on Instagram here 🙂